 EGALITARIANISM IS NOT UTOPIA!

-Egalitarianism is NOT a utopia; it is not a perfect society in which all problems have disappeared and all people are saints.
+Egalitarianism is NOT about creating a utopia; it is not about creating a perfect society in which all problems have disappeared and all people are happy saints.

-And no, egalitarianism is NOT a society in which goods and services are free to anybody no matter what; it is NOT freeloader-friendly and it is not the freeloaders' paradise that some crazy Marxists advocate with their "free access" slogan.
+And no, an egalitarian society is NOT a society in which goods and services are free to anybody no matter what; it is NOT freeloader-friendly and it is not the freeloaders' paradise that some crazy Marxists advocate with their "free access" slogan.
 It is, however, a society in which most people will be motivated to do useful work.

 The difference is this.
 In a society based on class inequality there is official approval for some people to have extreme power to dominate others and to act in extreme opposition to the Golden Rule.
 In contrast, an egalitarian society is based on principles that promote rather than impede egalitarians' ability to oppose any individual or group of people attempting to gain the power to dominate and oppress others or act in flagrant opposition to the Golden Rule.

 It's not utopia.
 But egalitarianism is much better, and worth fighting for.

 ANOTHER REASON WHY UTOPIA IS NOT THE EGALITARIAN GOAL

 There is something actually undesirable about utopia, if utopia is taken to mean a society in which there are no problems and everything is perfectly suitable to human happiness.